EagleEatApple/pyside6gl/README.md

 ## Acknowledgement

-Thanks Timóteo Alves Cruz so much for putting all original [source code of the book](https://github.com/digitalprogrammer/PYOPENGL/ "Source code of Developing Graphics Frameworks with Python and OpenGL") on Github!
+Thanks Timóteo Alves Cruz so much for putting all original [source code of the book](https://github.com/digitalprogrammer/PYOPENGL/ "Source code of Developing Graphics Frameworks with Python and OpenGL") except test-6-5.py on Github!

 All images come from Professor Lee Stemkoski's another [repo](https://github.com/stemkoski/Graphics-Framework-Java/ "Images files").